 As you near the city and assess your energy, take Main St. back to Cravath Lake if you feel like your ride is complete, or head north on 59 toward U where you can complete your ride through the University of Whitewater’s Nature Preserve filled with beautiful forest and prairie grasses.

 And that’s a wrap!
-This loop will provide you not only with a plethora of stunning scenic views, but also with a max elevation of roughly 1025ft, so despite being on-road, you’ll hit plenty of challenging climbs.
+This loop will provide you with not only a plethora of stunning scenic views, but also with a max elevation of roughly 1025ft.
+Despite being on-road, you’ll hit plenty of challenging climbs.

 The beauty of this area is that traffic is relatively low, aside from HWY 12, so you’re free to roam and explore at your leisure leaving room for you to discover new routes and even some new challenges.